flaggx1/cracktrack/README.md

 ```
 -p   -potfile    Potfile or outfile to be monitored.
 -l   -leftlist   Monitor only cracks from leftlist.
 Supports multiple leftlists.
--i   -interval   Output interval in seconds.
-Minimum is 60 seconds.
+-i   -interval   Output interval in minutes.
+Default is 15 minutes.
 -u   -unique     Cracks are only counted once.
 Increases memory usage.
 -t   -time       Print current date and time in output.
 ```